borntofrappe/game-development/01 Pong/README.md

-The [first video](https://youtu.be/jZqYXSmgDuM) in the playlist behind this repository introduces the lua programming language and the love2d environment with the video game Pong in mind.
+The [first video](https://youtu.be/jZqYXSmgDuM) introduces the lua programming language and the love2d environment by creating the game Pong.

 The project is organized as follows:

 - in this folder you find the `README.md` introducing the project and the `.lua` files describing the final game

-- in the `Resources` folder you find the libraries, fonts and sound files used throughout the project
+- in the **res** folder you find the libraries, fonts and sound files used throughout the project

 - in each separate folder you find the game developed one feature at a time.
 In the `README.md` file(s), I annotate how the code changes, and the lessons I learn catching up with the video.
 <!--